Happy Raksha Bandhan

 Essay on Raksha Bandhan

-But, Goddess Lakshmi, wife of Lord Vishnu wanted him to go back to his palace.
-Then Lakshmi tied a rakhi on Bali’s wrist and became his sister.
-Then Bali asked Lakshmi Mata what she would take as a return gift.
-Goddess Lakshmi asked him to free lord Vishnu as a return gift and let him return to his place Vaikunth.
-Bali accepted the request and returned lord Vishnu to him.
-This shows love and responsibility for a brother to his sister.
+However, Goddess Lakshmi, Lord Vishnu’s wife, desired his return.
+To bring about this reunion, Lakshmi tied a rakhi (a sacred thread) on Bali’s wrist and became his sister.
+In return, Bali asked Lakshmi what she would like as a gift.
+She requested the release of Lord Vishnu and his return to his abode, Vaikunth.
+Bali graciously accepted her request, thereby exemplifying the love and responsibility a brother holds for his sister.

-Brothers and sisters start their special day with joy and enthusiasm.
-They get ready in new clothes and sit together.
-The sister ties a sacred thread called ‘RAKHI’ around the wrists of her brother and prays for good health and long life for her brother.
-She offers her brother sweets to eat and in return receives many good gifts from his brother.
-The sisters receive lots of love in the form of chocolates, gifts, money, dresses and more.
+Brothers and sisters eagerly await this special day and begin it with joy and enthusiasm.
+They dress in new attire and gather together.
+The sister ties a sacred thread called a “RAKHI” around her brother’s wrist, offering prayers for his good health and long life.
+She presents sweets to her brother and, in return, receives heartfelt gifts.
+Sisters are showered with love through chocolates, gifts, money, dresses, and more.

-Raksha Bandhan is celebrated not only by Hindus but by many other religions.
-Also, it is celebrated not only in India but few other countries like Nepal, Pakistan, and Mauritius.
-In Sikhism, Raksha Bandhan is celebrated as ‘Rakhardi’ or ‘Rakhari’.
+Raksha Bandhan is not only celebrated by Hindus but also by followers of other religions.
+It is observed not only in India but also in countries like Nepal, Pakistan, and Mauritius.
+In Sikhism, Raksha Bandhan is known as “Rakhardi” or “Rakhari.”

 FAQ (Frequently asked questions)